DC Films president steps down

 Hamada is the fifth senior Warner Bros executive to leave the company since David Zaslav became CEO of Warner Bros Discovery.
 The other executives who left were Toby Emmerich (president of Warner Bros.
 Motion Picture Group), Courtenay Valenti (president of production and development), Carolyn Blackwood (chief operating officer of the Motion Picture Group) and Allison Abbate (executive vice president of the group). animation).

-Supposedly, Hamada already knew that his days were numbered even before the controversy of the “Batgirl” movie.
+Supposedly, the former president already knew that his days were numbered even before the controversy of the ‘Batgirl’ movie.
 After all, David Zaslav always made it clear that he wanted someone in the style of Kevin Feige (Marvel Studios boss) to helm the DC movies.

-One of the possibilities raised by Zaslav to take on this role was producer Dan Lin (“A Lego Adventure”), who would have been probed, but not reached a professional agreement.
+One of the possibilities raised by Zaslav to take on this role was producer Dan Lin (‘A Lego Adventure’), who would have been scouted, but not reached a professional agreement.

-He took charge of DC Films after serving as executive vice president of production at New Line, where he also oversaw successful franchises such as the horrors “The Conjuring” and “It.”
+He took charge of DC Films after serving as Executive Vice President of Production at New Line, where he also oversaw successful franchises such as the horror films ‘The Conjuring’ and ‘It’.

-In addition to “Black Adam,” upcoming DC movies include “Shazam!
-Wrath of the Gods,” “The Flash,” “Blue Beetle” and “Aquaman and the Lost Kingdom,” all slated for release in 2023, as well as “Joker.” : Folie à Deux”, continuation of “Joker”, which should debut only in 2024.
+In addition to ‘Black Adam’, upcoming DC movies include ‘Shazam!
+Fury of the Gods’, ‘The Flash’, ‘Blue Beetle’ and ‘Aquaman and the Lost Kingdom’, all scheduled to premiere in 2023, in addition to ‘Joker: Folie à Deux’, a continuation of ‘Joker’, which should debut only in 2024.

 Because of the tumultuous behind-the-scenes, these are the only DC projects confirmed and everything else is on hold – as Marvel charts its releases to 2026 and beyond.